George Duffield (film-maker)

-George Duffield is a British film producer and wildlife photographer.
-He is best known for the documentary film The End of the Line and is a co-founder of the marine charity, the Blue Marine Foundation.
+George Duffield is a British marine conservationist, film producer and wildlife photographer.
+He is best known for the documentary film The End of the Line and is a co-founder of the marine charity, the Blue Marine Foundation and a co-founder of Ocean 14 Capital.

 Life and education

 Duffield is the son of Dame Vivien Duffield (née Clore), the British-Jewish philanthropist, and the financier John Duffield.
 He graduated from Harvard University.
 He is married to actress Natasha Wightman.